tytydraco/yessleep/out/For_2_years_I_have_been_stalked_by_the_serial_killer_that_mutilated_me.md

 "You should have ate the little treat I left for you in your mouth," The voice said calmly on the other side of the line.

-I immediately snapped my head around, looking for the man that was clearly watching me from somewhere hidden in the dark, but finding him nowhere.
+I wretched at the thought, and then immediately snapped my head around, looking for the man that was clearly watching me from somewhere hidden in the dark, but finding him nowhere.
 I was all alone in the abandoned parking lot, with only a single street lamp above to light up my vehicle.

 I dared not exit the car, sure that a rifle scope was trained upon me at this very moment.